Completely undo errant git remote push

 Implicit in this procedure is that those with write access to the remote Git repo can overwrite history, potentially causing permanent file loss.
 Remember that Git is a revision tracking system, NOT a backup system.

-Restrict Git remote write access: for GitHub, from the repo branches Settings page, Add Rules according to your needs.
+Restrict Git remote write access: for GitHub, from the repo branches Settings page, Add Rules according to the needs.